apolloskim/that-game-app/readme.md

 }
 ```

-2. If the tile was **merged** from two previous tiles, I created a new HTML element, appended to the tile-container in the DOM, then deleted the previous tile in the DOM:
+2. If the tile was **merged** from two previous tiles, I created a new HTML element, set its class to the new position, appended to the tile-container in the DOM, then deleted the previous tile in the DOM:

 ```Javascript
 addTile(tile, pos) {